huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

-# Enterprise Windows Active Directory Lab with Local DNS/DHCP, Group Policies & Software Deployment
+# Enterprise Windows Active Directory Lab
+## *Local DNS/DHCP, Group Policies & Software Deployment*

 > This project builds a self-contained enterprise Windows domain from scratch.
 A single domain controller handles DNS, DHCP, and internet routing for an isolated client network, while Active Directory manages user identity, departmental file permissions, and security policy.
 It shows how a real organization centrally manages and enforces its network services, user access, and endpoint configuration; all from one domain controller.